Concentration (card game)

-Concentration, also known as Memory, Shinkei-suijaku (Japanese meaning "nervous breakdown"), Matching Pairs, Match Match, Match Up, Pelmanism, Pexeso or simply Pairs, is a card game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
+Concentration is a round game in which a set of cards are all laid face down on a surface and two cards are flipped face up over each turn.
 The object of the game is to turn over pairs of matching cards.

 Concentration can be played with any number of players or as a solitaire or patience game.
 It is a particularly good game for young children, though adults may find it challenging and stimulating as well.
 The scheme is often used in quiz shows (in fact, several game shows have used its name in their titles) and can be employed as an educational game.